 An Indian tourist looking for vegetarian or Jain food in Pattaya will not have to look far.
 Plenty of Indian vegetarian food is available in the main tourist areas of Pattaya’s Second Road – in and around Royal Garden Plaza or Central Festival Mall, and also near Bella Express Hotel on Central Road where Indian tour groups stay.
-In September 2017 there were a total of seven vegetarian Indian restaurants in this part of Pattaya.
+There are at least seven seven vegetarian Indian restaurants in this part of Pattaya.
 And five out of these can be said to be 100% pure vegetarian because of their exclusive vegetarian kitchens – The Dosa Hut, Saras, VT-Six, Govindam, and Tea Partner.
-The other two – Asmi and Chotivala are located next to their main veg & non-veg restaurants and may or may not have separate vegetarian kitchens.
+The other two – Asmi and Chotivala are attached to their main ‘veg + non-veg’ restaurants and may or may not have separate vegetarian kitchens.
 If you ask them, they will surely say that the kitchens are separate so it is for the customers to decide for themselves.
 I have been to all these seven restaurants and have written detailed articles on six of them.
 The most recent addition – ‘Tea Partner’ is located near Govindam and is easy to find if you wish to dine there.
 I will cover them later in this article.
 Here is what you need to know about these seven restaurants.
 Keep reading…

 1. Saras Vegatarian (100% Veg)